JT8D-17/MaryTTS-Manager-for-X-Plane/README.md

 <a name="install"></a>
 ## 2 - Installation

+- Click "Code" --> "Download ZIP" or use [this link](https://github.com/JT8D-17/MaryTTS-Manager-for-X-Plane/archive/refs/heads/main.zip).
-Copy the "Scripts" and "Modules" folders into _"X-Plane 11/Resources/plugins/FlyWithLua/"_
+- Unzip the archive and copy the "Scripts" and "Modules" folders into _"X-Plane 11/Resources/plugins/FlyWithLua/"_

 [Back to table of contents](#toc)